Introduction

 async fn exit:

-(&mut self, reason: ExitReason<Self>, ctx: &mut Ctx<Self>)
+(this: Option<Self>, reason: ExitReason<Self>, ctx: &mut Ctx<Self>)

 Optional.
 Called every time your